dasch-swiss/daschland-scripts/README.md

 - `nodegoat` The folder containing all data to create the mirror project on Nodegoat.
 - `pyproject.toml` The Python project file containing all dependencies for the project.
 - `src` The folder containing the Python scripts for the project.
-  - `Helper_Scripts` The helper scripts containing custom functions.
+  - `excel2xml` The scripts to convert the spreadsheet data to XML, using the old module "dsp-tools excel2xml".
-  - `Scripts_excel2xml` The scripts to convert the spreadsheet data to XML, using the old module "dsp-tools excel2xml".
+  - `helpers` The helper scripts containing custom functions.
-  - `Scripts_Nodegoat` The scripts to create the mirror project data on Nodegoat.
+  - `nodegoat` The scripts to create the mirror project data on Nodegoat.
-  - `Scripts_xmllib` The scripts to convert the XML data to JSON, using the new library "dsp-tools xmllib".
+  - `xmllib` The scripts to convert the XML data to JSON, using the new library "dsp-tools xmllib".
 - `uv.lock` The lock file for the project, which is used to create a virtual environment for the project.